 1. Social media falls flat if you don’t have anything to say

 Social media is all about creating, encouraging and facilitating conversation.
 But if you don’t have a topic to talk about, it’s pretty tricky to get chatting.
+But that's just the first impediment.
+Even if you do have a proper subject to talk about, you need to know how to get more likes and retweets on twitter so that your message can reach the adequate number of people.

 This is where your blog becomes very important, and like I say to many of my clients; your blog is the central hub of all your social media activity.